marcelauliano/Nord_teaching/CuratedAssembly.md

      3\.
 How does the reads plot length distribution looks like?
 What is the average read length that was inputted to assembly?

      4\.
-What are the statistics for the Hicanu total reads output?
+What are the statistics for the Hifiasm total reads primary assembly?
 What is the merqury qv?
 The completeness?
 How does busco looks like?

      5\.
 What are the statistics for the hicanu purged results for primary and haplotigs?
 What are the qvs?
 Completeness?
 How does busco looks like for the primary and haploytigs assembly?